NimaMan/probability_of_deafult_prediction/obj.md

 # Ensemble
 Will come up with a couple of ensemble models.
     - Add the predictions of lgbm and xgb as a feature to conv

+# Results

+- ContCols + Cat cols transformed -> 793 (could possibly have been improved with CV and early stopping)

+- K79 + 6 best 13 overfits significantly with 799 on validation data and somehow 785 on real test data!!

+# Current repeat procedure

+## FE

+## Models

+## HPO

+## CV

+## Ensemble